wp-plugins/live-chat-support-by-social-intents/readme.txt

 * UI Fixes on Live Chat plugin

 == Description ==
-A live chat plugin for your website.
-Live Chat allows you to easily add live chat to your website in under 60 seconds!
+A WordPress live chat support plugin for your website.
+Live Chat Support allows you to easily add live chat to your website in under 60 seconds!
 Live chat by Social Intents is packed with features and supports unlimited live chat agents.
 Be there the moment your audience needs you so you can delight customers and sell more.

 Agents chat directly in their browsers and are notified via desktop, mobile push, and email notifications on each new live chat request.